craftingcity/The-Known-World/Prenotes Jan 17 24.md

 ### What does the World Know?

+There has been a possible miscount on the current in game date, but it is my understanding that they will begin today on the 17th of Weeding 105AF.
+Maybe mention [[Nylan Roul]] now that his campaign died.

 Likely, they will try to reach [[Agrandica]] in her Savanna in [[Ahaustin]].
 This trip, in a straight shot, will be 60 miles (aka 10 hexes, aka 2 days, aka 4 watches of Travel).
 Ash and Agrandica do not have a personal working relationship, and they have only been given her interpreted orders, when or if any (Ash more likely worked with a local boss under Agrandica).

 Depending on what they request and present, Agrandica would be willing to offer a number of soldiers and supplies, but nothing that the Chicago Bulls would really look for - thats back in the White Tower, methinks - except for her magic gems...

 If necessary, we'll task 2 groups and this group to capture a neutral Durandurm convoy headed from Kickoff to the Golden City.
-They will face resistance from both the Claws transporting it and another group of Theives (either is fine, Ba).
+They will face resistance from both the Claws transporting it and another group of Theives (either is fine, Barth might be "more realistic" but w/e).

 ##### Dail's Magic Gems
 Dail is the Quartermaster in Agrandica's Compound, and will sell (at extreme prices) or requisition (rarely...) the following spellgems;